Krish-Makwana-1205/Stay_Pal/Artefacts/Minutes of Meeting (MOM).md

 - Start drafting user stories.

 ## Discussion
-- Met our mentor **Hetul**, who advised us to start building some **backend prototype** such as user login and landing page.
+- Met our mentor **Hetul**, who advised us to start building some functionalities such as user login and landing page.
-- Team was initially confused about what exact problem the website should solve (finding flatmates, finding houses, or both).
+- Team was divided about how the website should solve the problems(finding flatmates, finding houses, or both).
-- We went back to the basics and brainstormed possible problem areas.
+- We went back to the basics and brainstormed possible solutions.
 - In the end, we structured the solution into three parts:
   1. For people **only looking for flatmates**.
-  2. For people looking for **empty houses with ‘x’ vacancies**.
+  2. For people looking for **empty houses**.
   3. For people looking for **houses already occupied** (further divided into):
      - Houses listed by landlords.
      - Houses listed by tenants.